Kezak1/simple-rag/README.md

 we can have custom paremeters for top-k retrived chunks, temperature of the AI and checkbox for give source.

 ## Setup with Docker
 **Disclaimer:** this process will take about 6 GB of your space.
-Also good to have good pc.
+Recommend to have good pc.

 1. Have Docker
 2. Clone this repo